qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    #.
 Check |checkbox| :guilabel:`Initialize Mesh using`
    #. and select either a :guilabel:`Mesh from the current project`
       or :guilabel:`Mesh from a file`.
-Informations on the selected mesh file are displayed for checkup.
+Information on the selected mesh file are displayed for checkup.

    Note that only the frame of the mesh layer is transferred to the new layer;